 CUNY SPH is in full compliance with FERPA and the implementation of its regulations.
-More information can be found under University Policies and on the U.S. Department of Education website.
+More information can be found under University Policies.

 Per FERPA regulations, CUNY SPH does not release student information (name, attendance dates, address, telephone, e-mail address, fields of study, and degrees received), except to those documenting a legitimate interest.
 By filing a request with the Office of the Registrar, a student may ask that such information not be released without the individual student's written consent.
 (See Directory Information Non-Disclosure Form and FERPA Consent to Release Educational Records Form.)